-It’s important to note, however, that Georgia and Michigan, both almost completely in white (more on the green within these states later) are two states that have historically, and to this day, had many chapters of Delta Sigma Phi.
+It’s important to note, however, that Georgia and Michigan are two states that have historically had many chapters of Delta Sigma Phi.
 They trend toward the other option: YITBOS with the “o” sounding as it does in “toss” or “boss.”

 I don’t know what’s going on in northern Idaho, but it’s clear that this pronunciation is quite popular in the deep south.
 It is the preferred term from surveyed chapters in Georgia, Alabama, northern Florida (FSU is a closed chapter but a member completed the survey – Thank You!) and North Carolina.